bougetsu/BayesLASA/README.md

   * `landmark_detection/sim_polygon_gaussian.R`: function to generate simulated polygons

   * `toolbox/functions.R`: utilized functions for related analysis

+* `demo`: toy dataset for BayesLASA function demo

+* `data`: input raw data for the four application cases in the BayesLASA manuscript

 * `manuscript_reproducibility`: files to reproduce the analysis in the BayesLASA manuscript

-* `demo`: toy dataset for BayesLASA function demo

 #### Landmark identification function